American-School-of-the-Hague/psd2l-plugin/README.md

 **ERROR:** `An unexpected error occurred while communicating with the server.
 Please contact your administrator.`

+**RESOLUTIONS:**

-**RESOLUTION:** Ensure that all `sort by` statements in the SQL query are fields that are directly represented in the `select` section.
+* Ensure that all `order by` statements in the SQL query are fields that are directly represented in the `select` section.
+* Entirely remove the `order by` statements -- in some cases this resolves the above error entirely

 **NON FUNCTIONAL EXAMPLE:**